 These card offers come because he didn’t Opt-Out of them.
 How could he?
 He doesn’t have wi-fi at his current locale six feet under.
 To avoid the temptation to accept their sweet offer on his behalf (and commit fraud), I opted-out for him at OptOutPrescreen.com.
 You can do this Dead or Alive.

 There are pros and cons to this.
 If you Opt-Out, you will get less junk mail.
-Then you can find out what the best offers are at Chip’s Money Tips’ credit card search engine.
+Then you can find out what the best offers are if you click on Chip’s Favorite Credit Card Offers for up-to-date deals, terms and conditions, and more.
 Woo-hoo!
 All right!
 Yea Chip’s Money Tips!

 But don’t Opt-Out so fast!
 Junk mail has a silver lining.
 If you Opt-In to mailings – you